wandouuu/arduinoalvik/CE_W2025/CE_Brendan_Leung_2337093.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp; My teammate and I were able to implement line following, colour recognition and serial communication features on the Arduino Alvik.
 Along the development of the robot, we were unable to implement object detection into the Alvik since the Time of Flight sensor delivered unpredictable and inconsistent readings.
 Regardless, our final Alvik runs on power banks which power the Raspberry Pi, allowing the Alvik and the Pi to communicate between each other and identify the location of the ping pong ball on a designated area of our track that the Alvik stops at.
 It is able to then move forward exactly to the position of the ping pong ball and stop there.
 If our project was fully complete, then the Alvik would be able to pick the ball off the ground and then put it in a bin along the track.
 Unfortunately, we failed to make the robotic arm work, but given the time we wish to integrate that into the Alvik to pick up the ping pong ball.
 The results of this project is demonstrated inside the following <a href = "https://www.youtube.com/watch?v=wflKDwHRH6M&ab_channel=wandou">YouTube</a> video.</p>

 ### Analysis / Lessons Learned
-<p>&nbsp;&nbsp;&nbsp;&nbsp;While we are disappointed that we could not implement the robotic arm, which was the final piece of the puzzle, we came out of this project with a better understanding of how to construct a learning path towards our end goal, which was to acquire this very experience.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;While I was disappointed that my teammate and I could not implement the robotic arm, which was the final piece of the puzzle, I came out of this project with a better understanding of how to construct a learning path towards my end goal, which was to acquire this very experience.
 As a team, we were able to coordinate our roles well, which helped us reach this late stage in our project's development.
 We communicated our ideas effectively between each other: by documenting what we did on Discord so that each of us could know what had been done, by drawing images that help us visually understand what we are trying to achieve and more.
 Looking back, we could have better documented our code with comments because when one of us had the robot and new updates to the code were added, we would not understand it at first.
 We have now also acquired the experience and skills needed to make a project of this scale, whether they are technical, research or communication skills.
 Prior to getting the Alvik, we had limited knowledge about robotics, let alone hardware and software, but now we have a clearer understanding of how to learn how to integrate hardware and software together, along with debugging skills from all the problems we encountered, whether it was the ToF sensor, the colour detection sensor or how to even test our Alvik while we have yet to implement its batteries.
 We combined ideas from resources online and from our own brainstorming and adjusted each feature to our liking, resulting with an Alvik that has its feature set extended beyond its out-of-the-box features. </p>

 ### Discussion and Conclusion
 <p>&nbsp;&nbsp;&nbsp;&nbsp; Looking back at how the project came to be, I have realized how much changes, iterations, failures and achievements I have gone through.
 It all first began by experimenting with the Alvik with the idea that I would be able to use it to navigate autonomously around a room with a camera which could use object detection and feed that information to the robot.
 I had bold, ambitious ideas, but I lacked the experience needed to make that feasible.
 This reality came hard at me when I first played with the Arduino Alvik robot given to us.
 I was able to make it push pieces of paper off the table without the Alvik falling on the ground, but soon enough I encountered issues when the idea I had programmed the Alvik to do did not turn out the way I expected it to.
 The way <em>I</em> thought the robot would execute the code was not the way the robot <em>actually</em> ran it.
 So, my teammate and I had to simplify things.
 In the hunt for advice, we turned towards a Masters student at the University of Toronto, specializing in AI and robotics, who helped carve us a roadmap to completing our project.
 She helped us realize that we had to tackle our projects in smaller steps instead of tackling the entire project at once.
 This approach helped us break our project into multiple, more manageable pieces that could then later be combined together in our final product. </p>